FLOODING

 Obtaining a remedy for flood damage is challenging for a claimant.
 This is for a variety of factual as well as purely legal reasons.
 In anything other than a simple claim, an expert report as to causation is likely to be required.
 General principles relating to water also need to be considered, the law in this area having developed incrementally over very many years.

 One specific defence in respect of water and sewage flooding is that of ‘statutory inconsistency’.
-For many years the courts have held that a claim in nuisance for sewage or water flooding cannot be maintained just because the flooding is caused by an inadequate system of pipes and sewers.
-This reached its apogee in the case of Marcic (2003), which considers the Water Industry Act 1991.
+For many years the courts have held that a claim in nuisance for sewage or water flooding cannot be maintained if the remedy entails the design and installation of a new sewerage system (i.e. the flooding in question is caused by an inadequate system of pipes and sewers).
+The contemporary law is explained in Marcic (2003), which considers the Water Industry Act 1991.
 Accordingly, the defence of ‘statutory inconsistency’ (as this will be known) is set out in this section of the website.

 Flooding and water damage claims are species of the law of private nuisance which concern property damage where liability is strict (category 1).
 The rules concerning the characteristics of both the claimant and the defendant are described separately in this site.
 The law concerning remedies is also set out on other pages.